Updated April 22, 2022

 I repeat, don’t skip lunch.
 Especially if you’re out in the sun climbing some gnarly routes, or even if you’re out swimming at the lake.
 Lunch can easily be forgotten, but it is really important to keep your energy up, and your body fueled.
 So while you’re on the go, I like to use my lunchtime to have snacks every few hours, rather than a planned meal.
 This makes it easier so you don’t have to go back to your campsite.
 Check out my favorite snacks below!

 Fruits and veggies

-Bring a couple bananas, some apples, some carrots, whatever you enjoy the most.
+Bring a couple of bananas, some apples, some carrots, whatever you enjoy the most.

 There are many great options out there, but this Power Up High Energy Mix is a great choice when you’re camping and burning a lot of calories.

 Bars are by far the easiest meal to take while camping.
-They’re super compact and so many great options to choose from.
-A favorite gluten free option is anything from Kind Bars, like this variety pack.
+They’re super compact and have so many great options to choose from.
+A favorite gluten-free option is anything from Kind Bars, like this variety pack.
 I also am a major fan of Clif Bars like this variety pack.
-Though they aren’t gluten free, the main source of sweetener is Brown Rice Syrup which is a much healthier alternative to corn syrup (yuck).
+Though they aren’t gluten-free, the main source of sweetener is Brown Rice Syrup which is a much healthier alternative to corn syrup (yuck).

 Non-refrigerated Gourmet Dinner While Camping!?